jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 All the `LISTEN` ports are servers; they are LISTENING for new incoming connections.
 The `ESTABLISHED` connections are the active connections between your computer and another computer.
 In these tables `0.0.0.0` dictates _any address_ or _any interface_.

-Another useful tool here is `lsof` and `fuser`.
-The former is already discussed in previous sections. `lsof` shows the open files on the system and having in mind that _everything in Linux is a file or a process_ you can conclude that this command should be able to display open connections too; and you are right:
+Other useful tools are `ss` for the same purpose as you saw on chapter 109 and `lsof` and `fuser`.
+The 'lsof' is already discussed in previous sections.
+It shows the open files on the system and having in mind that _everything in Linux is a file or a process_ you can conclude that this command should be able to display open connections too; and you are right:

 ```text
 # lsof -i